gnome-terminator/docs/source/gettingstarted.rst

 this is a deliberate policy.
 Keep the focus on the terminal, not on a cluttered interface.
 This is why we don't waste space on a traditional menu bar and toolbar.
-Even the terminal scrollbar and titlebar (the red strip) can be turned off, although you do lose ease-of-access to some of Terminators more powerful features if you do.
+Even the terminal scrollbar and titlebar (the red strip on the top) can be turned off, although you may lose |br|
+ease-of-access to some of Terminators more powerful features then.

 Many functions are triggered with keyboard shortcuts.
 But mousers aren't completely abandoned.
 Lets look again at the basic interface, but with